waynodiablo/Oystercard/battle_ships_web/battle_ships_web_cucumber.md

 0m0.035s
 ```

 OK, our cukes (that's a common name to refer to cucumber features) are passing now, but there is something wrong with the scenario we specified; it said Registering, but we hardly have registered for a new game...
-Can you modify the scenario to add the necessary steps to make it pass?
+Can you modify the scenario and add the necessary steps to make it pass?

 **Tasks**

-- Add steps to the scenario
+- Add steps to the scenario to check that a new game has been created
 - Add a scenario for when the player does not input his name

 **Exercises**